Time-based zoning encourages more efficient land use and balanced growth for dynamic 24-hour neighborhoods.

 NOTE: Please explore the Google Places data web app developed by KPF Urban Interface to accompany this piece.

 What if zoning considered time in regulating use and density?
-Would we allow greater built densities if activity was spread throughout the day instead of concentrated from 9 – 5?
-Temporal zoning promises the more efficient use of our city and better accommodation of future growth.
-Spreading activity throughout the day gets more capacity out of our transit system, our public spaces, and our sidewalks.
-24-hour neighborhoods can produce safer streets, shortened commutes, and a more equitable distribution of jobs.
+Would we allow greater built densities if activity was spread throughout the day instead of concentrated from 9 – 5? ivermectin kitten Temporal zoning promises the more efficient use of our city and better accommodation of future growth.
+Spreading activity throughout the day gets more capacity out of our transit system, our public spaces, and our sidewalks. side effect of ivermectin maxotii reaction 24-hour neighborhoods can produce safer streets, shortened commutes, and a more equitable distribution of jobs.
 The creation of time-based zoning regulations requires re-thinking traditional land-use classifications through the analysis of geospatial and temporal urban data sets.

 To illustrate how we might use an understanding of current efficiencies (or inefficiencies) of activity throughout the city to develop a time-based zoning framework, we created a map (Fig. 4) showing the disparity between businesses open during the day and at night.
 For instance, Midtown has a very high disparity because it has a significant number of businesses open during the day but far fewer at night.
 This high disparity could be considered inefficient since transit, amenities, and other services are designed to support daytime peak capacity.
 These neighborhoods could, therefore, conceivably accommodate more nighttime activity.